 To visit the ACFCS resource page, click here.

-One key tactic to uncover potential ties to trafficking groups in your institution is looking for accounts and transactions evincing atypical sources of income, according to David Creamer, Director of AML Solutions Delivery at Scotiabank and Rosie McWhorter, an AML Senior Investigator II in the Special Investigations Unit at Capital One,
+One key tactic to uncover potential ties to trafficking groups in your institution is looking for accounts and transactions evincing atypical sources of income, according to David Creamer, Director of AML Solutions Delivery at Scotiabank and Rosie McWhorter, an experienced human trafficking investigator.

 Some examples include: